EE-institute/demo/demosl/work/examples.md

 A WIS specifies sequences of production steps and sequences of coordination steps that must be taken in order to perform respectively the ontological production act and the ontological coordination act that is implemented by the sequence.

-## Appendix B - The graphical formalism of GOSL - Page 48
+## Appendix B - The graphical formalism of GOSL

 Appendix A assumes that the reader knows the graphical formalism of GOSL.
 This need not be the case for everyone.
 Therefore, we copy the relevant part of [1] Chap.
 6 below.
 The textual formalism of GOSL is included already in Chap.
 2 (The basics of DEMO-SL).